-9. This display indicates that the unit is now in measurement mode, i.e., the unit is ready to take measurements.
-Refer to Section V for a detailed description of the proper method for obtaining measurements.
+9. This display indicates that the unit is now in the A-Scan measurement mode, i.e., the unit is ready to take A-Scan measurements.
+Refer to Section IV-C for a detailed description of the proper method of obtaining measurements.
+The next section explains how to set up the A-Scan mode of the DGH 4000B.